MISP/misp-website/_posts/2016-11-16-Independence-and-Threat-Intelligence-Platforms.md

  - Taking the time to report bugs or sharing ideas via [GitHub issues](https://github.com/MISP/MISP/issues/).
  - Helping us improve the documentation of [MISP](https://github.com/MISP/misp-book).
  - Creating [trusted communities](http://www.misp-project.org/communities/) of information sharing.
- - and if you want to support us financialy you can also get in touch with us at info@misp-project.org.
+ - and if you want to support us financially you can also get in touch with us at info@misp-project.org.

 Our work is public and transparent.
 Each contribution is a seed to improve MISP and information sharing.
-We are enthusiastic to get contributions and this is how we build the MISP project.
+We are always enthusiastic to get contributions as this is a vital part of how we build the MISP project.